How To Stay Safe Online

 It gets worse.

 The more you post on Facebook and other social media sites, the easier you make it for criminal gangs to steal your identity.
 Most Facebook users share information that makes it easy to answer the "security questions" used on many websites.
-Criminal gangs automatically download and analyze Facebook content to figure out who knows who and what interests they share.
+Criminal gangs download and analyze Facebook content to figure out who knows who and what interests they share.
 They then use that to generate convincing scam emails.

 When you give Facebook access to your contact list,